Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Introduction

-where $g(\cdot)$ is an arbitrary Lipschitz-continuous function that will be rigorously defined, and $\mF_\ell = \sigma(M_1,...,M_\ell)$ is the sigma-algebra generated by a subset of the sequence.
-This definition is used in \citet{rio2000inegalites,dedecker2007weak} and others, and general enough because it includes many dependent processes, such as causal Bernoulli shifts and chains with infinite memory.
+for any Lipschitz-continuous function $g(.)$, where $\mF_\ell = \sigma(M_1,\ldots,M_\ell)$ is the $\sigma$-algebra generated by $M_1,\ldots,M_\ell$.
+The formal definition of the coefficient from \citep{rio2000inegalites, dedecker2007weak}, which has been used in many papers on dependent variables, is provided below.
+This coefficient leads to a general notion of dependence that includes many dependent processes, such as causal Bernoulli shifts and chains with infinite memory.
+We discuss this point below.